Type 1 Diabetes

 Diabetes WA is here to provide you will all of the information, education and support that you need to confidently manage your type 1 diabetes.

 Our Dose Adjustment for Normal Eating (DAFNE) program is designed specifically for adults with type 1 diabetes.
-We also run the SMART programs, a series of short group education sessions designed to help you better manage your diabetes.
+We also run the Smarts programs, a series of short group education sessions designed to help you better manage your diabetes.

-You can contact our Diabetes Information and Advice Line to have all of your diabetes questions answered by a qualified professional.
+You can contact our Diabetes WA Helpline to have all of your diabetes questions answered by a qualified professional.

 We also have a number of programs designed to help you adopt a healthier lifestyle, which will ultimately help you to better manage your diabetes.

 If you are at school, or care for a school-aged child, you may also be interested in our type 1 diabetes management and action plans for early learning and school settings, and in our two school training courses.

-Lastly, we have free e-newsletter – the T1DE – covering the latest news, research, recipes and events for people living with type 1 diabetes.
+Finally, we have a free e-newsletter – the T1DE – covering the latest news, research, recipes and events for people living with type 1 diabetes.
 Interested?
 Sign up to start receiving it today.